drawwithcode/2022-group-project-group05/README.md

 The whole aesthetic of N01 is playful and a bit silly, taking inspiration from love calculator’s websites on old computers.
 Cheesy love quotes and heart patterns make N01 almost feel like a dating website.
 The experience is created to make people have fun and enjoy, but also to reflect on the metaphor behind it.
 After scanning the qr code the first page visible is the landing page, where you can either start the experience or go directly to the final gallery. <br>

-The structure was made with html linked pages.
+The structure is composed of 5 html page, each linked to a css and a javascript file, plus three other javascripts documents that add features common to all the pages.

+***
 ####code insigths
-An interesting aspect of the homepage is the wallpaper, created with a dithering effect, and the animation of little hearts.
+The most interesting aspect of the first part are the *dithered background* and the *small hearts animation*

-We took inspiration from a code on github: https://github.com/kamoroso94/ordered-dither <br>
+######dithered background

+To process the pixels of the canva the code is composed of three functions, one the callback of the other.
+In the function `draw` the context of the canvas is processed as an array of pixels and passed as an argument of the second function.

 ```javascript
 //pixel get processsed
 function dither (imageData, []){